 India joins Bangladesh and Pakistan among the countries most vulnerable and least prepared for automation in the Asia-Pacific region, and construction, agriculture, and mining sectors are at most risk, a new report showed on Wednesday.

-In particular, India ranks fifth highest in terms of the impact from automation and ninth in terms of their level of preparedness for this impact.
+In particular, India ranks fifth highest in terms of the impact of automation and ninth in terms of its level of preparedness for this impact.

 The country faces a greater likelihood of being impacted by automation due to larger employment shares in agriculture, manufacturing, and construction, all identified as high-risk industries, according to the report by California-based software company Autodesk.